U.S. airline group to meet with health officials on Ebola

 Airlines for America "members that fly to affected countries remain in steady contact with government agencies and health officials, and have procedures in place to monitor and quickly respond to potential health concerns," Day said in a statement.

-The Washington-based trade group's members include Delta Air Lines, United Airlines and American Airlines.
+The Washington-based trade group's members include Delta Air Lines (DAL.N), United Airlines (UAL.N) and American Airlines (AAL.O).

 American officials have said they would consider new ways to curb the worst outbreak of the disease on record after the first case of Ebola was detected in the United States last week.